 Aerobic fitness tests are useful for determining your aerobic fitness level and for seeing your improvement after a period of aerobic exercise training.
-Sub-maximal exercise tests are those that do not require all-out effort and can be effective in estimating your maximal oxygen uptake.
+Sub-maximal exercise tests do not require all-out effort and can be effective in estimating and predicting your maximal oxygen uptake.
 Aerobic fitness tests can be done on a treadmill, an exercise bike or on a track or other safe place to walk or run.

 Video of the Day

 Regardless of the type of fitness test used, the American College of Sports Medicine, or ACSM, recommends that certain procedures be followed.
 It recommends obtaining your resting blood pressure and heart rate immediately before starting your exercise.
 It also suggests that you become familiar with the equipment used during the test and the testing procedures.
 A certified exercise specialist can help you determine which type of sub-maximal fitness test is right for you and use the appropriate formula to interpret your results after testing.

 Rockport Walk Test